 - Green algae such as spirulina

-2-3 grams up to 3 times daily is the adequate amount that has been studied in trials, but always buy from reputable companies, and ALWAYS read labels carefully.
-The last thing you want to do is load your body up with synthetic chemicals, fillers and preservatives; and definitely do not exceed recommended doses.
+2-3 grams, up to 3 times daily is the adequate amount that has been studied in trials.
+Always buy from reputable companies, and ALWAYS read labels carefully.
+The last thing you want to do is load your body up with synthetic chemicals, fillers and preservatives.
+Definitely do not exceed recommended doses.

 I have found some good quality supplements on Amazon that have all the above requirements if you wish to take a look: —>Pure Science L Arginine Capsules<—

 L-arginine is safe for most people when either taken in capsules, powder, administered in a shot, or applied to the skin in appropriate doses.

 In clinical settings, l-arginine has been trialed safely with only minor side effects and has been proven to be beneficial in those who need it for medical reasons (in which case consult with your doctor first).
 OR for those who are doing a lot of physical activity and are looking to get into shape, cut fat and build muscle.

 Side effects include bloating, diarrhea, gout, allergies, inflammation of airways, asthma may worsen.
 It may interact with medications that lower blood pressure.